What is laronidase?

 Before you receive Aldurazyme, tell your doctor if you have heart disease, kidney disease, lung disease, seizures, migraine headaches, or sleep apnea.

 An allergic reaction may occur during or shortly after infusion of this medicine.
-Tell your caregivers or get emergency medical help right away if you have any signs of a severe allergic reaction, such as sweating, trouble breathing, pale skin, blue lips or fingernails, and feeling like you might pass out.
+Tell your caregivers or get emergency medical help right away if you have any signs of a severe allergic reaction, such as sweating, chest discomfort, trouble breathing, pale skin, blue lips or fingernails, and feeling like you might pass out.

 Your doctor may also prescribe other medications to help prevent an allergic reaction to Aldurazyme.
 Take all of your medications as directed.

 Before taking this medicine

 To make sure Aldurazyme is safe for you, tell your doctor if you have ever had:

 sleep apnea, and you use a continuous positive airway pressure (CPAP) machine.

 Tell your doctor if you are pregnant or breastfeeding.